MichaelZelensky/webcost/readme.md

 ## Transfer

 Every time a page is requested by the client software, it downloads content (text) mixed with markup (HTML), rendering and interaction instructions (CSS and JS), and all linked resources (fonts, libraries, images, and other media).
 An average page size is [2MB](https://www.machmetrics.com/speed-blog/website-size-the-average-web-page-size-is-more-than-2mb-twice-the-size-of-the-average-page-just-3-years-ago/) and growing.
-Transfer of 1GB of data [consumes 5.12 kWh](https://aceee.org/files/proceedings/2012/data/papers/0193-000409.pdf).
+Transfer of 1GB of data [consumes about 1 kWh](https://aceee.org/files/proceedings/2012/data/papers/0193-000409.pdf).
 Quote from the same source, explaining why it takes that much:

 >All of the sends and receives at the carrier nodes are brokered by routers, switches, or hubs; each humming with the electronics of their own processers and overhead loads such as cooling, power conditioning, and lighting.
 Additionally, when fiber optic, copper-wire, or wireless communication links must span long distances, the signal degrades and must be regenerated periodically by repeaters, each of which adds to the energy footprint of the activities.

-Taking our 10 hits per day, we can calculate the annual web transfer energy consumption as **11.22 TWh**.
+Taking our 10 hits per day, we can calculate the annual web transfer energy consumption as **2.2 TWh**.

-**(4)** 3e+8 sites * 10 hits * 365.25 days * 5.12 kW * 0.002 GB = **11 220 480 000 kWh**
+**(4)** 3e+8 sites * 10 hits * 365.25 days * 5.12 kW * 0.002 GB = **2 191 500 000 kWh**

 ## Client-side